zieglben/humanrobotretreat/README.md

 - Higher engagement: Curiosity leads people to experience new way of meditation and explore the inner-workings of robotics at the same time
 - Customizable interactions: The scripts we developed can be changed based on the needs of the sessions or groups
 - Scalable deployment: Once refined, the robots can lead the exercises by themselves with little human-in-the-loop intervention

-## Repository Structure

-This repository is broken down into three main sections: ```retreat/``` contains documentation, setup, and code for each section of the retreat, ```moreInfo/``` has configuration and other important information, and ```futureWork/``` contains our findings and work-in-progress ideation for future work on this project.

 <!--This needs to be updated to just be important milestones, maybe a Gantt chart? -->